flaviogomesbr/axios-cep-cnpj_youtube/README.md

 ## Tutorial - Axios to consume an API

 [Javascript ES6+: Consumindo um webservice com axios](https://www.youtube.com/watch?v=_btX8BipL1U) is a simple tutorial about Axios to consume an API from web.
-On this repository, we get informations about a specific CEP (Brazilian Zip Code).
-This is an example of the API in use: https://viacep.com.br/ws/04578910/json/
+On this repository, we get informations about a specific CEP (Brazilian Zip Code) and about a specific CNPJ (Brazilian Federal Tax Identification Number).
+This is examples of the API in use: https://viacep.com.br/ws/04578910/json/ and https://www.receitaws.com.br/v1/cnpj/06990590000123

 ## Description